nextgis/docs_ng/source/docs_ngweb_3D/source/3D_models.rst

    Metadata resource tab

-On the fourth tab you need to upload a 3D model file in rbx or glb format from your computer (:numref:`ngw3D_metadata_3D_model`).
+On the fourth tab you need to upload a 3D model file in FBX or GLB format from your computer (:numref:`ngw3D_metadata_3D_model`).

 .. figure:: _static/ngw3D_file_3D_model_en.png
    :name: ngw3D_file_3D_model